 We have to make it acceptable and non-criticality be able to alert each other when we are feeling neglected and when it feels like the partner is getting lost in the phone.
 We need to have regular check- ins and assessments of how our technology management is going.
 No -Tech spaces and times can be negotiated and established to foster connection, conversation and even intimacy.
 We have to be able to discuss any technology usage that feels threatening like connecting with an ex-lover on social media or sharing personal and intimate information about the relationship with an Internet friend.
 There are many other examples that require open and honest discussion in a cooperative and collaborative manner.
 Discussion of online sexual behavior is important.
 What feels comfortable and what doesn’t can be discussed without judgment or conflict.
 Again, this is not some sort of one time big talk, but rather an ongoing conversation.
 This is no different than the importance of regular communication regarding other important topics such as money management or parenting.
 Couples need to maintain a dialogue about the use of technology and understand that it is essential to maintaining the health and well-being of their relationship.
 And together, we’re going to have to work hard to keep Siri in it’s place.
 I’ve heard that it is a jealous lover and will continue to try to capture you all for itself.

-Couples may erroneously assumed that their relationship is dysfunctional.
+Couples may erroneously assume that their relationship is dysfunctional.
 In reality, it is more likely that the “normal“ involvement with technology is creating relational stress and conflict.
 This can ultimately lead to alienation and even the ending of the relationship.
-In a future article I will discuss ideas for how couples can cope together with the great challenge that technology poses to relationships.
+In the article, Five Principles, I discuss ideas for how couples can cope together with the great challenge that technology poses to relationships.

 Young, K. S., Griffin-Shelley, E., Cooper, A,.
 O’Mara, J & Buchanan, J. (2000) ‘Online infidelity: A new dimension in couple relationships with implications’ for evaluation and treatment’ Sexual Addiction & Compulsivity , 7, 59-74